aayushbansal/MarrRevisited/README.md

     To install Caffe, please follow the instructions on their [project page](http://caffe.berkeleyvision.org/).

-2. The details corresponding to surface normal estimation is present in the folder "normals".
+2. The details corresponding to surface normal estimation is present in the "normals/" directory.
    ```make
 	cd normals
    ```

-   The prototxt files for training the model and predicting the surface normal map from a single 2D image are available in "net" folder:
+   The prototxt files for training the model and predicting the surface normal map from a single 2D image are available in "normals/net" directory:
    ```make
 	 ls net
    ```